Accident at Work Solicitors

 Head of Legal Services

-A qualified solicitor, Jacqueline has experience in handling complex injury cases and has worked in the legal sector since 2009.
+A qualified solicitor, Jacqueline Busby has experience in handling complex injury cases and has worked in the legal sector since 2009.

 She says: "An injury can cause both physical and financial distress.
 If you've had to take time off work to recover, you may be concerned about how to pay your bills.
 But you're entitled to compensation after an accident that wasn't your fault."